-Here’s are resources for many hard to recycle items.
+Here are some useful resources where you can get information for many hard to recycle Legos, plastic bags, DVD and many other hard to recycle materials.
 Email us to let us know your tips too.
-It is fun and easy to Go Green.
+You’ll soon realize that it is fun and easy to Go Green.

 LEGO pieces cannot be recycled for many reasons.
-Many thrift shops won’t accept mixed up sets, but close to 1 million pieces have been repurposed by www.BrickRecycler.com.
-In addition to Legos, Brick Recycler also is accepting smart phones, Pokemon cards, and MTG cards (but not other toys).
+Many thrift shops won’t accept mixed up sets and Lego bricks bulk sets, but close to 1 million pieces have been repurposed by www.BrickRecycler.com.
+In addition to Legos, Brick Recycler also is accepting smartphones, Pokemon cards, and MTG cards (but not other toys).
 Simply send to:

 Ink Jet and Laser Printer Cartridges